kristoferlund/ic-siws/packages/ic_siws/README.md

     │                              │ │ ─────────────────────────────────────────────>│ │                                       │
     │                              │ │                                               │ │                                       │
     │                              │ │                                               │ │────┐                                  │
-    │                              │ │                                               │ │    │ Verify signature and eth_address │
+    │                              │ │                                               │ │    │ Verify signature and address │
     │                              │ │                                               │ │<───┘                                  │
     │                              │ │                                               │ │                                       │
     │                              │ │                                               │ │────┐                                  │